 Tools

-- Google Analytics: Set up an analytics account if you don’t already have one and add tracking code to your site.
+- Google Analytics: Set up an analytics account if you don’t already have one and add a tracking code to your site.
 We advise using the ‘Add tracking using Google Tag Manager’ method as it will make future changes easier.
 If you just want to get up and running, however, you can use ‘Add the tracking code directly to your site’.

 - Link checker: We recommend checking for broken links once a month.
 On Windows, you can do this using Xenu Link Sleuth.
 On Macs, use Integrity.